Liberty University Editorial Style Guide

 When time lapse spans just morning or evening and not through both time frames, only use one reference to a.m. or p.m., e.g., 8-9 a.m. or 8-9 p.m.
 Exception may occur in pieces such as tables, charts, and schedules when required for design purposes.

 Always use Eastern Standard Time or EST. Do not italicize or use parentheses around this abbreviation.
 We do not adjust times for Daylight Savings Time.
+Use of Eastern Time or ET is also acceptable.

 The Box Theater

 A black box theater located in Green Hall.
+Please refer to as Black Box Theater.

 The Food Court at Reber-Thomas